omni-us/jsonargparse/.github/ISSUE_TEMPLATE/1-bug.md

 # If the problem is in the parsed result, print it to stdout
 print(parser.dump(result))

-# If the problem is in class instantiation
+# If the problem is in instantiation
-parser.instantiate_classes(result)
+parser.instantiate(result)
 ```
 -->